Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 Why Most Pilots Don’t Use It

-Fair question.
 The Skew-T has a reputation for being dense and difficult to interpret.
-When pilots first encounter it, they see a graph full of diagonal lines, curved traces, and cryptic labels and quickly decide it wasn’t designed for them.
+Pilots see a graph full of diagonal lines, curved traces, and cryptic labels and quickly decide it wasn’t designed for them.

 They’re half right.
 Skew-T diagrams were developed primarily for meteorologists, and the full interpretation can get complex.
-But you don’t need to be a met to extract enormous value from radiosonde data.
+But you don’t need to be a met to get real value from radiosonde data.
 A working knowledge of a few key elements gives you information that standard preflight briefing products simply don’t provide.

 What Radiosonde Data Tells You That Nothing Else Does